Navigate to...

 • Check the HTTP status code (should be 200 for successful requests).

-• Review the response body for status, reason_code, and reason_desc fields.
+• Review the response body for status and message fields.

 • Validate that the response structure matches the expected schema.